 Overview

 The UC Berkeley Master of Development Practice (MDP) is an interdisciplinary, professional degree program designed to prepare leaders to tackle the local, regional, and global challenges of the coming decades.
-Graduates go on to careers with meaning in non-profit, business and government organizations.
+Graduates go on to careers "with meaning" in non-profit, business and government organizations.
 Attracting experienced, engaged, and entrepreneurial students from around the world, its rigorous curriculum provides core scientific knowledge; skills in problem-solving, design and management; analytical and decision-making tools, and integrative perspectives.
-The programs foundational core curriculum is supplemented by individually customized specialization, drawing from the unparalleled breadth and depth of the worlds top public university.
-The Berkeley MDPs focus is on practice with hands-on, experiential learning infused throughout the program.
+The program's foundational core curriculum is supplemented by individually customized specialization, drawing from the unparalleled breadth and depth of the world's top public university.
+The Berkeley MDP's focus is on practice with hands-on, experiential learning infused throughout the program.
 It emphasizes peer learning, enriched by a student cohort diverse in education, profession, and culture.
-Students come with backgrounds across the sciences and humanities; 40-50% of each cohort has been from outside the US, with alumni representing 26 nations.